-The Elders shepherding GCBC have great care for the flock and want to be careful as we gather safely and in unity for God's glory (Romans 15:5-6).
-We believe the details of how we gather and worship fall under our jurisdiction and responsibility of church leaders under Christ and His loving headship and care for all His flock (Acts 20:28, Psalm 148:12-13, Leviticus 19:32, Philippians 2:3-4, Proverbs 11:14).
+The Elders shepherding the GCBC flock are very prayerful and careful for you all and want to gather safely and in unity for God's glory (Romans 15:5-6).
+We believe the details of how we gather in worship are the jurisdiction and responsibility of church leaders under Christ and His loving headship and care for all His flock (Acts 20:28, Psalm 148:12-13, Leviticus 19:32, Philippians 2:3-4, Proverbs 11:14).

 Below is what the GCBC shepherds ask of those attending our services:

-- Please stay home if you are experiencing symptoms or are at increased risk of becoming sick and please avail yourself of hand sanitizer we will make available.
+- Please stay home and watch by livestream if you are experiencing symptoms or are at increased risk of becoming sick.
+Outside seating, and livestream options with places to spread out on campus will be available.

-- Please respect the ushers seating with distancing and remember the restrooms will be limited and we ask you not to crowd in them or common areas and to respect physical distancing considerations as you interact.
+- Please plan for seating with distancing (ex: every other row removed) and that restrooms will be limited.
+We ask you not to crowd in them or common areas and to respect physical distancing considerations as you interact.

 More in Pastor's Blog